shyim/shopware-docker/README.md

 * `swdc shell`                     Joins into the cli container as normal user
 * `swdc update-images`             Updates used docker images
 * `swdc up`                        Starts the containers
+* `swdc up xdebug`                 Starts the containers with xdebug enabled

 ### Module: classic